charliecalvert/CloudNotes/Assignments/Cloud9Intro.md

 Take a screen shot displaying the following:

 * The root file system from the Project page on left
-* **Control.js** from the JasmineExpress project open in the editor.
+* Any file of your choosing open in the editor.
-* Your JasmineExpress project running in a terminal
+* A screen shot of **SystemCheck** running.
-* The intereface of your project in a preview window
+* Optionally, the interface of some project of your choosing in a preview window

 **Note**: *It really doesn't matter much to me which project you show in Cloud9.
 If for some reason you don't have JasmineExpress up and running, just choose a different a project.*